 A Message from the Dean

 There has never been a more immediate and pressing need for agriculture and natural resource professionals than now.
 The current generation of professionals entering the workplace must find ways to double food production without increasing the amount of land and water devoted to agriculture – truly one of the world’s grand challenges.
 The students who enroll in the College of Agriculture & Natural Resources want more than just jobs; they want careers that matter and provide opportunities to make a difference in the world.
 I can’t think of nobler professions than those dedicated to preserving our earth for future generations.

 You might also be interested to know that more than a quarter of graduates from colleges of agriculture and related sciences go on to earn a graduate or professional degree, where annual earnings can even double.
-Molecular biology, population ecology, natural resource management, food science, applied economics and statistics, water quality, and wildlife conservation are just some of the high-demand programs that we offer.
+Molecular biology, animal science, population ecology, natural resource management, food science, applied economics and statistics, water quality, and wildlife conservation are just some of the high-demand programs that we offer.
 Our graduate programs provide a pathway to academia, industry and agency careers for those whose goal it is to lead change in agriculture and environmental issues.